 Kuperberg removed the “a” in Pac and it became PC-Man, what a great and striking title, no resemblance to Pac-Man now, oh wait the artwork taking up the whole front of the package looks 100% like Pac-Man.
 Ah screw it, at least now the IBM PC owners had a chance to play this great coin-up game.

-All of Orion Software titles are extremely rare today, and finding any information on them proved nearly impossible.
-Nonetheless, these games, and especially Paratrooper were a really important part of the IBM PC’s early history.
+All of Orion Software’s titles are extremely rare today, and finding any information on them proved nearly impossible.
+Nonetheless, these games, and especially Paratrooper were a really important part of the early history of the IBM PC.